Overowser/Back-NovAI/readme.md

 ## CORS Handling

-- CORS settings are primarily handled by the **frontend**.
-- By default, communication is expected between frontend and backend running locally on the same machine.
-- If cross-origin access becomes necessary, backend CORS configuration can be added.
+- CORS is configured in the backend for both FastAPI and Flask servers.
+- This allows the frontend and backend to communicate during development and testing without cross-origin issues.

 ## Notes